 - Always include a high-quality video: Projects with a video are 105% more likely to meet their goal.

 - Touch in with your backers constantly: Creators who update their backers every 5 days see a 3x increase in contributions.

-Love this story?You should check out our new premium publication called Trends.
 We’ve hired a team of journalists, entrepreneurs, and data scientists to crawl millions of data points and interview industry leaders to find gaps in the market.
 And each week we reveal our findings in a newsletter update.
-We’ve also created a private community for subscribers and the people we interview, where entrepreneurs and experts pick apart ideas and discuss the merits of others’ strategies.
-Click here to learn more.